 Intended Uses and UseReports

-If preparations should contain substances of the ECHA candidate list they are mentioned in the MSDS.
-This may be the case for products/preparations which are exclusively designated for industrial applications.
+If preparations or articles contain substances ≥ 0.1 % weight by weight of the ECHA candidate list (last updated 20th of June 2013), they are mentioned in the EU / REACH SDS.
+This might be the case for products which are exclusively designated for industrial applications.

 According to the information we received so far and to our own investigations, we assume that the packaging of our products also do not contain any of the substances included in the candidate list in a concentration above 0.1 % weight by weight.
 Should we receive contrary information – which we do not expect – we will advise you immediately.

 When a substance has entered the SVHC candidate list this does not automatically mean that its use is forbidden.
 The substance concerned can still be used considering the safety and application conditions.

 In the meantime the first substances of the SVHC candidate list have been transferred to Annex XIV.
 We are aware of the implications and we are undertaking all necessary actions concerning authorization and uses in order to ensure REACH compliance of our products.

 An Annex to the safety data sheet including Exposure Scenarios has to be provided substance specific in case the actors in the supply chain created a Chemical Safety Assessment.
 Only in a few cases Henkel Adhesive Technologies acts as manufacturer/ importer of chemicals.
 For all substances an own Chemical Safety Assessment has been created, the Annex can be downloaded via www.mymsds.henkel.com in the section “EU Annex”.

 Henkel submitted registration dossiers to ECHA for all substances we were obliged to register in time for the first (deadline of 30th of November 2010) as well as for the second registration deadline (31th of May 2013).
 As required by REACH you will find the registration numbers in the respective chapters of the MSDS in future.